Juicy (Doja Cat song): Tyga remix

 A remix of "Juicy" with American rapper Tyga was released on August 15, 2019.
 It is the lead single from Doja Cat's second studio album Hot Pink (2019).
 The remix was sent to rhythmic contemporary radio on September 10, 2019.
 Upon its release, the song received positive reviews from music critics, although Tyga's verse was criticized.
-Commercially, it would go on to enter charts in the United States, the United Kingdom, New Zealand, and Canada.
+Commercially, it entered charts in the United States, the United Kingdom, New Zealand, and Canada.
 Tyga is credited as an additional writer on this version.

 Critical reception

 Erin Bashford of Clash called the remix of "Juicy" the stand-out track of Hot Pink, remarking that "the song could be near-perfect if it wasn't for Tyga's verse, which feels unnatural".
 She criticized Tyga's ad-libs.
 Lucy Shanker of Consequence of Sound marked "Juicy" as one of the essential tracks of Hot Pink.

 Commercial performance

 United States of America

 Upon the release of the remix of "Juicy", the single charted at number 83 on the Billboard Hot 100, before peaking at number 41 on the chart.
 By the end of 2020, the single was positioned at number 87 on the chart. the single also charted on four other Billboard charts.
 The single charted at number 18 on the Hot R&B/Hip-Hop Songs chart, number number 33 on the Pop Airplay chart, number 10 on the R&B/Hip-Hop Airplay chart, and a peak at number 2 on the Rhythmic Airplay chart, its highest position on any chart it made.
 By the end of 2020, the single was positioned at number 44 on the Hot R&B/Hip-Hop Songs chart and number 20 on the Rhythmic Airplay chart.
 In addition, the song debuted at number 88 on the Rolling Stone Top 100 with 28,000 US streaming equivalent units (4.2 million streams).